kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 1. Go back to the Kyma Console UI.
 You can see that the `test-app` Application is registered in the **Applications** view.
 Select `test-app` and bind it to your Namespace by selecting the **Create Binding** button.

-2. Select your Namespace from the drop-down list in the top-right corner and go to the **Catalog** view.
+2. From the drop-down list in the top-right corner, select your Namespace and go to the **Catalog** view.
 You will see your services available under the **Services** tab.
 Provision the service instance by choosing your Package and clicking the **Add** button in the top-right corner of the page.

 3. Create a lambda function.
 In the **Overview** tab, click the **Deploy new resource** button and upload the file with the [lambda function](./assets/lambda.yaml).

 4. Expose your lambda:

     a.
-Go to the **Lambdas** tab in the left navigation panel and click the `call-order-service` lambda.
+In the left navigation panel, go to the **Lambdas** tab and click the `call-order-service` lambda.

     b.
 In the **Settings & Code** section, click the **Select Function Trigger** button and expose your lambda via HTTPS.